-8.6 PENALTIES AND DISQUALIFICATION
+8.4 PENALTIES AND DISQUALIFICATION

-- 8.6.1 The ELGC Director shall impose penalties for infringement of, or non-compliance with, any Rule or Local Procedure.
-The severity of the penalties ranges from a minimum of a warning to disqualification as appropriate for the offence.
-The penalties imposed shall be in accordance with the appropriate list of penalties stated in Section 8.7 below. - 8.6.2 All penalties shall be expressed in times and added to the scores after they have been calculated according to section 8.7. - 8.6.3 If a pilot has been disqualified, he shall be scored as though he had not started. - 8.6.4 Offences not covered by this list may be penalised at the ELGC Director's discretion in accordance with the provisions of the Sporting Code, General Section 5.2. - 8.6.5 Penalties shall be listed on the score sheet of the Day on which the penalty was given. - 8.6.6 In case of dangerous flying or cheating or unsportmanlike behaviour the ELGC Director may give a yellow card (warning) or a red card (disqualification) in addition to any standard penalty.
+- 8.4.1 The ELGC Director shall impose penalties for infringement of, or non-compliance with, any Rule or Local Procedure.
+The severity of the penalty's ranges from a minimum of a warning to disqualification as appropriate for the offence.
+The penalties imposed shall be in accordance with the appropriate list of penalties stated in Section 8.5 below. - 8.4.2 All penalties shall be expressed in times and added to the scores after they have been calculated according to section 8.5. - 8.4.3 Offences not covered by this list may be penalised at the ELGC Director's discretion in accordance with the provisions of the Sporting Code, General Section 5.2. - 8.4.4 Penalties shall be listed on the score sheet of the Day on which the penalty was given. - 8.4.5 In case of dangerous flying or cheating or unsportsmanlike behaviour the ELGC Director may give a yellow card (warning) or a red card (disqualification) in addition to any standard penalty. - 8.4.6 For a normal scoring after a daily disqualification, the disqualified competitor receives the following daily elapsed time: $DET = DETSF \times 2$ - 8.4.7 If a pilot had not started, he receives the following daily elapsed time: $DET = DETSF \times 2$

-8.7 LIST OF APPROVED PENALTIES
+8.5 LIST OF APPROVED NORMAL PENALTIES